aregsar/aregsarblog/blog/2020/my-vscode-php-development-setup/index.md

 }
 ```

-You can add cookies that should not be decrypted in the request:
+You can add cookies that should not be decrypted by Laravel to the `$except` array:

-Here you can add the XDebug session cookie to tell Laravel it should ignore that cookie.
+Below you can that I have added the `XDEBUG_SESSION` cookie to tell Laravel it should ignore that cookie.

-Once set, the XDEBUG_SESSION cookie decryption exception will not happen.
+Once this is set, the `XDEBUG_SESSION` cookie decryption exception will not happen anymore because Laravel will skip decrypting it.

 ```php
 class EncryptCookies extends Middleware